capsseminar/Fall-2019/README.md

 :blue_book: **Lecture 5 - Neural Networks I**

-* *Guiding question*: How do neural networks operate?
+* *Guiding questions*: How do neural networks operate?
 How can they be designed to implement a range of learning types?
 What are the requirements for neural networks to perform well, and how does this enable or constrain them in tackling strategic and policy issues?

 * *Topics covered*: Understanding the design of the Perceptron